 There are several preparation courses currently being developed to help candidates pass the challenging SQE assessments.
 As persuasive public speaking is such an important element of the advocacy assessment, the best way for aspiring solicitors to build up this skill is practicing as much as possible through SQE mock stations.

 Our Smart training service offers you the best opportunity to do just that by conducting our simulated advocacy mocks.

 Our expertise in this SQE2 oral exam has been built up through our years of experience helping candidates pass the QLTS OSCE.
 We have found that real-life simulations are the best way to prepare, where candidates can truly apply their legal knowledge to better root it in long-term memory as well as improve their advocacy skills.
 We provide mock advocacy stations which are conducted (through a video call) under the same conditions as the actual exam.

-In our simulated scenarios, the role of the judge is played by a tutor solicitor who is highly skilled in criminal or civil litigation, and who then provides thorough, personalised feedback.
+In our SQE mock simulations, the role of the judge is played by a tutor solicitor who is highly skilled in criminal or civil litigation, and who then provides thorough, personalised feedback.
 We can help you to learn how to navigate a case bundle, structure your delivery, and correctly follow the procedural rules for submissions in the courts of England and Wales.
 We also offer lecture modules on how to perform advocacy, including video examples, as well as a summary of the key legal tests to memorise.

 Our Superexam platform is modular and fully flexible to suit your unique learning needs, availability, and budget.
 You can customise your own SQE preparation through any combination of SQE mock stations, lectures, live stream simulations, and training materials.